Stephy727/Critical-Temperature-of-superconductor/README.md

 a superconductor's critical temperature.

 1. developed and compared multiple models;
-2. described and justifed the choice of your models;
+2. described and justifed the choice of the models;
 3. analyzed and interpreted the results

+Detailed explanation in the notebook